 One study proved that vision training exercises can improve vision for patients with pseudomyopia.
 However, the study also pointed out that some refractive error levels of myopia won’t be as affected by exercises.
-Another study looked at the effects of yogic eye exercises on undergraduate nurses with eye fatigue.
-The students that participated in the yogic eye exercises experienced a decrease in fatigue.

 The consensus is that exercising the eyes is effective for some vision conditions but unproven for others.
 We can all agree, however, that doing eye exercises to promote good eye health is a smart idea.